Daph1986/mamamaki/README.md

 ### Tools

-- Adobe Photoshop: to resize the images.
+- [Adobe Photoshop](https://www.adobe.com/products/photoshop.html): to resize the images.
 - [tinypng](https://tinypng.com/): was used to downsize the images.
-- [Cloudinary](https://cloudinary.com/): was used to store the images and get an url-link for them which are used in my recipes.
+- [Cloudinary](https://cloudinary.com/): was used to store the images and get an URL-link for them which are used in my recipes.
-- Adobe Illustrator: to create the logo.
+- [Adobe Illustrator](https://www.adobe.com/products/illustrator.html): to create the logo.
-- VSCode: to write the code in.
+- [VSCode](https://code.visualstudio.com/): to write the code in.
 - [EmailJS](https://www.emailjs.com/): for receiving the content of the contact form
 - [MongoDB Atlas](https://www.mongodb.com/): as a database for this project
 - [Heroku](https://www.heroku.com/): as a host for the deployed site